 Yes, very few of us live with a fire in our heart for the Lord consistently.

-But the Lord has opened my eyes - it's a waste of a life to live any other way, and it's possible to rise above the rat race.
+But the Lord has opened my eyes - it's a waste of a life to live any other way.
+Most people wander this earth like rats fighting for a little cheese which is here today and gone tomorrow, but it's possible to rise above the "rat race".
 We have to come to the Lord seriously and say, "Lord, I don't want to be satisfied with such dull passion for you!
 What else matters?!
 Nothing else matters but You!"

 There is a glorious freedom, a life of passionate zealous joy and excitement in the Lord and rest for one who is serious to resign themselves, and make a decision: "Lord, You're everything.
 I'm deciding that nothing else is important.
 But I need your strength now to live this.
+Help me to cast of all hindrances for your sake.
 Fill me, overflowing with your Spirit for this!!!"

 Proverbs 14:14 The backslider gets bored with himself; the godly man’s life is exciting.
 (TLB)